OpenstackForkedProjects/openstack-tutorial/tutorial/overview.rst

 Tutorial overview
 =================

-During this tutorial, each one of you will have access to two physical nodes.
+During this tutorial, each one of you will have access to an OpenStack private cloud and will create one instance per service:

-One of the nodes will run the 6 VMs hosting the **central services**.
-They are called as follows:

 * ``db-node``:  runs *MySQL* and *RabbitMQ*